jnaidu/Developer-Portal-GitBook/developer_portal_architecture.md

 # Developer Portal Architecture

-The AppCloud Developer Portal is the provisioning and configuration engine of the PaaS.
+The AppCloud Developer Portal is the provisioning and configuration engine of the Covisint Platform.
 It provides a foundation for developers to build highly scalable and robust applications.

-Application developers can use the Cloud Foundry command line interface or the browser-based UI to perform the following tasks:
+Application developers can use the Developer Portal Solution Center UI to perform the following tasks:
 * Manage users, roles, and access to the Solution Center
 * Create/Delete application runtimes
 * Orchestrate application deployments
-* Manage service allocations

-The actual development will be done in the Portal Services UI/UX space.
+The UX development can be done using the Covisint Portal Framework based on Liferay.
+Developers can write/deploy JSR compliant portlets.
-The PaaS layer comprises two services: Identity Services and Messaging Services.
+The PaaS layer comprises two sets of services: Identity Services and Messaging Services.

 Identity Services specifies three components: